Module 11, Part 2: Error Handling with Exceptions#

 phone number, and email address of a contact.

-number, and email address of the contact are stored as String
+number, and email address of the contact are stored as Strings and are always

 valid, according to the following rules: